electricimp/AzureIoTHub/examples/README.md

 9. Click **Build and Force Restart**.

-10. Check from the logs in the IDE that the device is registered and connected
+10. Check from the logs in the IDE that the device is registered and connected.

 ![StartDirectMethodsLogs](./example_imgs/StartDirectMethodsLogs.png)

-11. [Call Direct Method](#call-direct-method) from the Azure Portal and check from the logs in the IDE that the call is received
+11. [Call Direct Method](#call-direct-method) (**of the automatically created device**, whose ID you can see in logs) from the Azure Portal and check from the logs in the IDE that the call is received.

 ![CallDirectMethodsLogs](./example_imgs/CallDirectMethodsLogs.png)